jbqueru/stepback/README.md

 _Let's be honest, if using a demo on such an old computer causes significant privacy concerns or in fact any privacy concerns, the world is coming to an end._

+## Security (including CRA)

+None of the code in this project involves any direct or indirect logical or physical data connection to a device or network.

+Also, all of the code in this project is provided under a free and open source license, in a non-commercial manner.
+It is developed, maintained, and distributed openly.
+As of April 2024, no price has been charged for any of the code in this project, nor have any donations been accepted in connection with this project.
+The author has no intention of charging a price for this code.
+They also do not intend to accept donations, but acknowledge that, in extreme situations, donations of hardware or of access to hardware might facilitate development, without any intent to make a profit.

+_Don't even think of using any code from this project for anything remotely security-sensitive.
+That would be awfully stupid.
+The targeted processors might have no security features (most 8-bit processors), or might be inadequate by modern security standards (e.g. 68000).
+Worse, to the extent that primitive security features might exist at all, the code will likely disable them as much as possible, e.g. running Atari ST code in supervisor mode in order to gain direct access to hardware registers.
+Finally, the code is developed in assembly language, which lacks the modern language features that help security._